Shakman v. Democratic Organization of Cook County: Case

 The complaint stemmed from government employees being mandated to campaign or contribute to the political campaigns of Democratic candidates to guarantee their employment in the future.
 This had been a long-standing practice of Democratic politicians in Chicago who had a majority at the time.
 Along with being unconstitutional, Shakman claimed that it was a burden on taxpayers since the public funds and work hours allotted to these employees was being requisitioned for campaigns.
 Ending political patronage, therefore, would be beneficial to the public budget and to taxpayers.

 The case was thrown out of court in 1969, but reversed and remanded by the United States Court of Appeals for the Seventh Circuit in 1970, leading to a long deliberation.
 After the reversal of the case the plaintiffs and much of the defendants were able to enter into a consent decree on most of the pressing issues.
 The defendants agreed to much of the complaints and resolved to make the necessary changes.
 Stipulations of fact were filed to resolve the remaining issues.

 The court underwent a thorough test of constitutionality of political patronage and considered the interests at stake within the First and Fourteenth Amendments.
 They considered the right to free association and the right to equal participation in the electoral process.
 The court also recognized that there was a liability that the defendants had committed a civil conspiracy in the act of political patronage, thus incentivizing them negotiating a deal.

 The defendants admitted that they in fact were given a significant electoral advantage from political patronage and were therefore consenting to negotiate some acceptable terms that Shakman et al. could agree to.

 "Shakman Decrees"

 After years of negotiations, both parties agree on the three "Shakman Decrees" of 1972, 1979, and 1983 respectively.
-These decrees enforced the principle that it was unlawful to effect an individual's employment status one way or the other on the grounds of political patronage and allegiances.
+These decrees enforced the principle that it was unlawful to affect an individual's employment status one way or the other on the grounds of political patronage and allegiances.
 There were of course some exceptions such as in the case for positions that had political aspects, such as policy making.